infinity2zero/i2zadmin-dashboard-starter/README.md

 # I2zadminDashboardStarter
+This is an admin dashboard starter project.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.
+It is generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

 ## Development server